25 Retro Fonts Perfect for Nostalgic Design

 3. Ephemera Fascia (purchase only)

-If what you want out of a retro typeface is a serious throwback to 19th-century building facades and railway signage, we got you.
+If you want an old-school retro font, with a serious throwback to 19th-century building facades and railway signage, we got you.
 Ephemera Fascia comes in five different styles in all uppercase lettering.
 It is great to use for headings, logotypes, badges, packaging, etc.

 4. Stranger Font Collection (purchase only)

-Not a font, not a font family, but a collection of 11 different eye catching typefaces.
-This is definitely worth your money since you can experiment a lot with these American vintage fonts, inspired by old denim labels, jeans ads, the old West and apothecary elements.
+Not a font, not a font family, but a collection of 11 different eye-catching typefaces.
+Stranger Font Collection is definitely worth your money (licenses start at just $15), since you can experiment a lot with these American vintage fonts, inspired by old denim labels, jeans ads, the old West and apothecary elements.

 5. Black Drama (free)

-Black Drama is a tasteful and ornamental antique font duo.
+Black Drama is a tasteful and ornamental free retro font.
 It consists of two display serif fonts in two styles.
 Apart from that, it comes with alternate characters, ligatures and vintage style decorative frames and floral elements.
+It would make for a perfect beer logo font, or retro signage.

 6. Killarney (purchase only)